Wesley Snipes: Early life

 Snipes was born in Orlando, Florida, the son of Marian (née Long), a teacher's assistant, and Wesley Rudolph Snipes, an aircraft engineer.
-He grew up in the Bronx, New York.
+He grew up in the Bronx.
 He attended the High School of Performing Arts of Fiorello H. LaGuardia High School of Music & Art and Performing Arts but moved back to Florida before he could graduate.
-After graduating from Jones High School in Orlando, Snipes returned to New York and attended the State University of New York at Purchase.
-He also attended Southwestern College in California.
+After graduating from Jones High School in Orlando, Snipes returned to New York and attended the State University of New York at Purchase, from which he received a bachelor's degree in fine arts.
+Snipes also attended Southwestern College in California.

 Career

 Acting

 At the age of 23, Snipes was discovered by an agent while performing in a competition.
 He made his film debut in the 1986 Goldie Hawn vehicle Wildcats.
 Later that year, he appeared on the TV show Miami Vice as a drug-dealing pimp in the episode "Streetwise" (first aired December 5, 1986).
 In 1987, he appeared as Michael Jackson's nemesis in the Martin Scorsese–directed music video "Bad" and the feature film Streets of Gold.
 That same year, Snipes was also considered for the role of Geordi La Forge in the TV series Star Trek: The Next Generation, but the role eventually went to LeVar Burton.
-Snipes auditioned & lobbied hard for the role of Leroy Green in the 1985 cult classic movie The Last Dragon but the role was given to Taimak instead.
+Snipes auditioned and lobbied hard for the role of Leroy Green in the 1985 cult classic movie The Last Dragon, but the role was given to Taimak instead.

 Snipes's performance in the music video "Bad" caught the eye of director Spike Lee.
-Snipes turned down a small role in Lee's Do the Right Thing for the larger part of Willie Mays Hayes in Major League, beginning a succession of box-office hits for Snipes.
-Lee would later cast Snipes as the jazz saxophonist Shadow Henderson in Mo' Better Blues and as the lead in the interracial romance drama Jungle Fever.
+Snipes turned down a small role in Lee's Do the Right Thing for the larger part of Willie Mays Hayes in Major League (1989), beginning a succession of box-office hits for Snipes.
+Lee would later cast Snipes as the jazz saxophonist Shadow Henderson in Mo' Better Blues (1990) and as the lead in the interracial romance drama Jungle Fever (1991).
 After the success of Jungle Fever, The Washington Post described Snipes as "the most celebrated new actor of the season".
-He then played Thomas Flanagan in King of New York opposite Christopher Walken.
-He played the drug lord Nino Brown in New Jack City, which was written specifically for him by Barry Michael Cooper.
+He then played Thomas Flanagan in King of New York (1990) opposite Christopher Walken.
+He played the drug lord Nino Brown in New Jack City (1991), which was written specifically for him by Barry Michael Cooper.
 He also played a drug dealer in the 1994 film Sugar Hill.

-Snipes has played a number of roles in action films like Passenger 57, Demolition Man (with Sylvester Stallone), Money Train, The Fan, U.S. Marshals and Rising Sun, as well as comedies like White Men Can't Jump, and To Wong Foo, Thanks for Everything!
-Julie Newmar where he played a drag queen.
-Snipes has appeared in dramas like The Waterdance and Disappearing Acts.
+Snipes has played a number of roles in action films, including Passenger 57 (1992), Rising Sun (1993), Demolition Man (1993) (with Sylvester Stallone), Drop Zone (1994), Money Train (1995), The Fan (1996), U.S. Marshals (1998) and The Art of War (2000), as well as comedies like White Men Can't Jump (1992), and To Wong Foo, Thanks for Everything!
+Julie Newmar (1995) where he played a drag queen.
+Snipes has appeared in additional dramas, such as The Waterdance (1992) and Disappearing Acts (2000).